cactus911/momentForests/docs/linktostata.md

 <br>
 ### Step 2/3.
 Download related files to Stata personal directory

-There are several files needed to be downloaded to the Stata personal directories discussed in Step 1/3.
+There are three files needed to be downloaded to the Stata personal directory mentioned in Step 1/3.

 #### a. momentforests.jar